NVIDIA/aistore/docs/leave_cluster.md

 ### Checking removal status

-Putting a node under maintenance does NOT automatically power off the node.
-AIS only runs a **rebalance** when a node is put under maintenance.
+Putting a node in maintenance does NOT automatically power off the node.

+AIS only runs a **rebalance** when a node is in maintenance mode.
 Manually check the cluster health (`show cluster target`) to ensure that it is safe to turn the node off.
 Besides checking xaction progress, the removal status can be monitored with `ais cluster status`.

 In the example below it is safe to turn off the node (the column `REBALANCE` states that the rebalance has already finished and the node is labeled `maintenance`):